Shion1305/aqua-registry-poc-public/README.md

         > ```

-6. Modify `aqua.yaml` and point your private repository.
+6. Modify `aqua.yaml` and point to your private repository.

     ```diff
     diff --git a/aqua.yaml b/aqua.yaml